 Mounts: Sony FE, Nikon Z, Canon RF, Leica L

 The lens build is fantastic.
 It has a full metal construction including the lens hood, however, the lens hood annoyingly does not lock into place so you have to be careful to check it every now and then (or not use it at all) otherwise you can be left with vignettes in your images.
-The lens is fully manual however that is not an issue when being used with the Sony cameras especially in conjunction with Focus Peaking.
-As there is no electronic chip in the lens you will not receive any EXIF data after import your you photos other than the ISO and Shutter Speed.
+The lens is fully manual, however, that is not an issue when being used with the Sony cameras, especially in conjunction with Focus Peaking.
+As there is no electronic chip in the lens you will not receive any EXIF data after importing your photos other than the ISO and Shutter Speed.

 Above: La Perouse – Sony A7r and the Laowa 15mm f/2 Zero-D lens at f/11 for 10sec with a NiSi 6 stop ND filter and a 2 stop Hard Gradual ND filter